It’s one of the most famous railway stations in the world and a popular attraction in New York City.

-Most of the work wasn’t of the building itself, but the preparation work.
+Most of the work wasn’t on the building itself but on the preparation work.
 The old Grand Central Station had to be demolished and excavation works had to be carried out to allow the construction of the 44 platforms, all of which are located below ground level.

 7. Construction of the building was a huge endeavor

 To say that constructing Grand Central Terminal was a massive project is an understatement.
 It was to become the biggest railway station in the world at the time and it took a lot of manpower to get things done.